saya-rbt/saya-rbt.github.io/content/about.md

 ### I'm a Computer Science engineer with a specialty in Robotics and Embedded Systems. 🤖

-I am currently looking to pursue my studies through a PhD. in HRI (Human-Robot Interaction) in France or anywhere in the world, really.
-I am also open to hiring opportunities as an engineer, bonus points if it's for research in robotics and HRI in particular.
+I am currently looking to either get an engineering job or pursue my studies through a PhD. in HRI (Human-Robot Interaction) in France or anywhere in the world, really.
+I am also open to hiring opportunities as an engineer, bonus points if it's for research in social robotics and HRI in particular.

 I dream of becoming a researcher and a teacher one day, in order to gather as much knowledge as I can since I love learning, as well as sharing that knowledge to anyone else who might be interested in it.